bootdotdev/blog/content/python/python-vs-julia.md

 ![julia vs python](/img/800/juliavpython.webp)

-## Julia versus Python: Popularity
+## Julia versus python in terms of popularity

-So who wins the popularity contest, Julia versus Python?
-You might have guessed it already, depending on how techie you are or by how old the languages are.
+So who wins the popularity contest, Julia or Python?
+You might have guessed it already, depending on how familiar you are with the languages or by looking at the age of each language respectively.
 In this case, there’s a clear winner.
-Python is significantly more popular than Julia.
+Python is *significantly* more popular than Julia.
 In 2019 over [8.2 million developers](https://www.zdnet.com/article/programming-languages-python-developers-now-outnumber-java-ones/) used Python, and that figure continues to grow.
 Python has an impressively active open-source community.
 There are over [137,000 Python libraries](https://www.mygreatlearning.com/blog/open-source-python-libraries/#:~:text=There%20are%20over%20137%2C000%20python,data%20manipulation%20applications%20and%20more.), some of which are true powerhouses, like Numpy, Pandas, PyTorch, TensorFlow, and many more.

 Julia, on the other hand, only has around [4,000 libraries](https://julialang.org/packages/#:~:text=The%20Julia%20ecosystem%20contains%20over,package%20can%20be%20a%20challenge.).
 Naturally, given that Julia is a lot younger than Python and less popular, fewer people develop libraries for it.
 The popular [TIOBE index](https://www.tiobe.com/tiobe-index/) of programming language popularity ranks programming languages based on how prevalent they are in Internet searches.
 As of October 2021, Python ranks as #1 and Julia comes in far below at #28.